dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc1/Getting_Started_with_Python.md

 Use *If Else* for defining conditions and then executing the code based on the conditions.

-Step 1: Copy and paste this code into the file.
+Step 1: Replace the previous content of your file with this code:

 ```python
 item_available = True